This Is What “Never Settle for Mediocrity” Gets Wrong

 - Fear of being “not enough”

 From the outside, both can look like ambition.
 Both can look like drive.
-Both can even produce similar results in terms of output and achievement.
+Both can even lead to similar results in terms of achievement and output.

 But internally, they feel completely different.